 - Storage: Refrigerate up to 4 days in a covered container.
 Freeze up to 3 months; reheat from thawed at 325°F (165°C) until warm.

-- Variations (DASH-safe): Swap kale for equal spinach; add extra herbs (thyme, parsley).
+- Variations (low-sodium-friendly): Swap kale for equal spinach; add extra herbs (thyme, parsley).
 Keep no added salt.

 Nutrition Facts (per 1 egg bite; estimated)